dabit3/building-a-subgraph-workshop/README.md

 ### Creating the Graph project in the Graph console

-To get started, open the [Graph Console](https://thegraph.com/explorer/dashboard) and either sign in or create a new account.
+To get started, open the [Graph Explorer](https://thegraph.com/explorer/dashboard) and either sign in or create a new account.

-Next, go to [the dashboard](https://thegraph.com/explorer/dashboard) and click on __Add Subgraph__ to create a new subgraph.
+Next, go to the [dashboard](https://thegraph.com/explorer/dashboard) and click on __Add Subgraph__ to create a new subgraph.

-Here, set your graph up with the following properties:
+Configure your subgraph with the following properties:

 - Subgraph Name - __Zoranftsubgraph__
 - Subtitle - __A subgraph for querying NFTs__
 - Optional - Fill the description and GITHUB URL properties

-Once the subgraph is created, we will initialize the subgraph locally.
+Once the subgraph is created, we will initialize the subgraph locally using the Graph CLI.

 ### Initializing a new subgraph using the Graph CLI